bengrunfeld/study-notes/backbone_js.md

 	fruitBasket.add(cheekyVar);

-#### Views
+## Views

 Views contain the rules for displaying our model data inside of an HTML page.

 View decides what HTML structure our data should be displayed inside of.

-Views decide if these elements need to be created in advance or if they already exist on our webpage
+Views decide if these elements need to be created in advance or if they already exist on our webpage.

-Views deicde what methods and properties are needed to get the data inside the web page elements.
+Views decide what methods and properties are needed to get the data inside the web page elements.

-BB gets its template functionality directly from Underscore.JS
+BB gets its template functionality directly from `Underscore.JS`

 BB *does* allow you to use other templating libraries like **Handlebars** and **Mustache**, but usually you can just use **Underscore**.